siljeloge/semster-project-1/README.md

 <h1>Description</h1>
 This project were supposed to simulate an actual request from a customer, where were to come up with the design, as well as code it with HTML and CSS.
 First I did some research on different museum-websites, just to get a sense of how the layouts and colors were used.
 Since this was primarily for kids, I wanted to use playful colors, kind of futuristic fonts to represent the museum-vibe and filled the website with informative photos provided by the "customer".
 I designed the website in Figma, where I also designed the logo.
-Then I started with the HTML-files, CSS and mediaqueries.
+Then I added the HTML-files, CSS and mediaqueries.
 The page includes:

 - Informative index.html with dynamic photos